alexamies/chinesenotes.com/README.md

 For production, copy the files to the storage system.

+#### Development Testing
-For development, use the web Docker container.
-It for developming versions of the chinesenotes.com web front end.
+For development, use the web Docker container described here.
+It includes developing versions of the chinesenotes.com web front end.
 It is an Apache web server that serves static content and proxies dynamic requests to the Go app via Javascript AJAX code.
+This is useful for testing the interoperation of the Go web backend with the JavaScript client.

 To build the docker image: